-- Maintain a 3-C process for updating the region's LRTP, while ensuring consistency with federal requirements as necessary, and incorporating both highway and transit project changes as appropriate. - Implement the long-range planning process in support of the LRTP. - Support an on-going Performance-Based Planning Program. - Update and evaluate the HRMPO Bicycle and Pedestrian Plan and continued work to develop and refine recommendations for a comprehensive network of cycling and pedestrian facilities connecting neighborhoods, communities, and key destination points and prioritize those recommendations. - Advance programs to promote bicycle safety to non-English speaking or limited English proficiency residents of region.
+- Maintain a 3-C process for updating the region's LRTP, while ensuring consistency with federal requirements as necessary, and incorporating both highway and transit project changes as appropriate. - Implement the long-range planning process in support of the 2045 LRTP. - Support an on-going Performance-Based Planning Program.

-- Organize and attend community outreach events to promote bicycle and pedestrian modes of travel. - Help facilitate the 2025 Harrisonburg-Rockingham Bike-Walk Summit to increase the awareness of the importance of walkability and bike-ability in the community. - Seek state and federal funds to further bicycle/pedestrian programs in the region (e.g., VDOT's Safe Routes to School program, DCR's Trails and Outdoors Fund grants, VDOT's Transportation Alternatives Program, DMV's Governor's Highway Safety grants). - Maintain and enhance the bicycle/pedestrian program web page on the HRMPO website, and the Bikethe-Valley website for posting information and soliciting feedback.
+- Update the HRMPO Travel Demand Model in coordination with VDOT to project traffic impact on the network to 2050. - Update and evaluate the HRMPO Bicycle and Pedestrian Plan and continued work to develop and refine recommendations for a comprehensive network of cycling and pedestrian facilities connecting neighborhoods, communities, and key destination points and prioritize those recommendations. - Advance programs to promote bicycle safety to all and organize and attend community outreach events to promote bicycle and pedestrian modes of travel. - Consider and seek ways to reduce the environmental impact of transportation projects on all people in the region. - Seek state and federal funds to further bicycle/pedestrian programs in the region (e.g., VDOT's Safe Routes to School program, DCR's Trails and Outdoors Fund grants, VDOT's Transportation Alternatives Program, DMV's Governor's Highway Safety grants). - Maintain and enhance the bicycle/pedestrian program web page on the HRMPO website, and the Bikethe-Valley website for posting information and soliciting feedback.

 2.01 Long-Range Transportation Planning

 FY24 Total Federal State Local

-Highway 73% \$52,000 \$41,600 \$5,200 \$5,200
+Highway 72 % \$50,000 \$40,000 \$5,000 \$5,000

-Transit 27% \$19,606 \$15,685 \$1,961 \$1,961
+Transit 28% \$19,500 \$15,600 \$1,950 \$1,950

-Total \$71,606 \$57,285 \$7,161 \$7,161
+Total \$69,500 \$55,600 \$6,950 \$6,950